Of Commerce, Counsel & the Coin

 London to Washington

-Britain entered the Second World War as the world's principal creditor and exited it as the world's principal debtor.
-The conversion was greased by the liquidation of overseas assets and by the courtesies of Lend-Lease.
-At Bretton Woods, in the polite humidity of a New Hampshire July, the United States Treasury, in the person of Harry Dexter White, dictated the terms.
-The dollar replaced sterling.
-The IMF and the World Bank were chartered as collection agencies in respectable suits.
-Britain kept the accent.
-America took the machine.
+London held the franchise gloriously for a century and a half.
+The Gold Standard Act of 1816 formalised what merchants had long assumed about sterling, and the classical gold standard that followed, from 1879 to 1914, gave the world its nearest brush with monetary honesty.
+But heavy is the head that wears the crown, and heavier still the balance sheet that issues one.
+Britain entered the Second World War as the world’s principal creditor and exited it as the world’s principal debtor, a conversion greased by the liquidation of overseas assets and by the courtesies of Lend-Lease.
+At Bretton Woods, in the polite humidity of a New Hampshire July, the United States Treasury, in the person of Harry Dexter White, dictated the terms: the dollar replaced sterling, the IMF and the World Bank were chartered as collection agencies in respectable suits, and Britain kept the accent while America took the machine.

 1971